anasinnyk/terraform-provider-onepassword/website/docs/index.html.markdown

 ## Authentication

-There are generally two ways to configure the Helm provider.
+There are generally two ways to configure the 1Password provider.

 ### Environment variables